-My father-tree includes short tales about how the Black men impacted a young black girls’ life in a great way.
+My father-tree includes short tales about how Black men impacted young black girls’ life in a great way.
 We live in a world where for hundreds of years Black men have been categorized as inferior, incompetent, criminals, and dead beat fathers.
-As the issues of police brutality and the negative images of its victims are constantly over-flooding our time lines hopefully this gives influences better views.
+As the issues of police brutality and the negative images of its victims are constantly over-flooding our timelines hopefully this gives influences better views.

 Henry-My biological father.
 The first Black lawyer that I’ve ever met.
 A man of Morehouse and Syracuse Law School graduate.
 A go-getter.
 Extremely smart.
 Fashionable.
 Humble.
 He’s basically my twin.
 A huge supporter of my decision to move to NY to work in the fashion industry and told me “fuck grad school.”
 If you ever think I’m silly or a lil cray it all comes from him.
 It’s because of him that I’m never afraid to have extended conversations with strangers.
 He’s the turn up King and I’m the princess.
 The reason I have a passport.
 Introduced me to the love of basketball and sushi.
 It’s because of him I’ve learned the impact of forgiveness and the courage to build a relationship with my biological father.
 It’s never too late.

-Tommy– My next door neighbor in Princeton Park.
+Tommy– My next-door neighbor in Princeton Park.
 Our apartments were attached but I basically lived with the Johnson’s.
-He thought I was genuinely hilarious which was why he didn’t mind me stopping by pretty much everyday.
+He thought I was genuinely hilarious which was why he didn’t mind me stopping by pretty much every day.
 Even though I was just a neighbor he treated me as if I was his own.
-From time to time he would take on the task of making me egg and jelly sandwiches for breakfast which pretty much made my days great.
+From time to time he would take on the task of making my egg and jelly sandwiches for breakfast which pretty much made my days great.
 I have to thank him for all the times he took me to school when I definitely didn’t want to walk in the snow.
 I’ll never forget the parties he had that were always hella fun.
 Love you.
-Thank you Tommy!
+Thank you, Tommy!

 This is a special mother’s day card for my mom.
 Just a few thank you’s for all of the awesome things she’s done for me.
 Enjoy! #shegetitfromhermama